wngTn/synthetic_dcp/README.md

-# 3D Head Alignment Using Deep Closest Point #
+# Point-Set Alignment Using Weak Labels #

 With the advent of recent technologies, multi-view RGB-D recordings have become the prevalent way of data acquisition in operating rooms (OR).
-[Previous works](TODO add Reference) established the benefits of using 3D information to detect and anonymize faces of 2D images in such multi-view settings.
+Previous works established the benefits of using 3D information to detect and anonymize faces of 2D images in such multi-view settings.
 However, real-world 3D data often suffers from noisy and incomplete point clouds, which yield erroneous alignments using probabilistic point set alignment methods like [coherent point drift (CPD)](https://arxiv.org/pdf/0905.2635.pdf) and its variants.